 Immunization Schedules

-In the United States, the Centers for Disease Control and Prevention (CDC) and other national organizations advise people about which immunizations they should get and when.
+In the United States, the Centers for Disease Control and Prevention (CDC), American Academy of Pediatrics (AAP), and other national organizations advise people about which immunizations they should get and when.
 Immunization schedules are for healthy children, teens, and adults as well as for people who have health problems and other circumstances, including pregnancy, asthma, or diabetes.
-To see or print a list of recommended immunizations based on your age, past immunization history, and other factors, see the CDC immunization schedules at www.cdc.gov/vaccines/schedules/index.html.
+Your doctor can help you decide the best vaccination schedule for your family.